Kotlin/KEEP/proposals/explicit-api-mode.md

 Introduce 'Explicit API' compiler mode.
 Compilation in such mode differs from the default mode in the following aspects:

-* Compiler requires you to specify explicit visibility for a declaration when leaving default visibility would result in exposing that declaration to the public API surface.
+* Compiler requires you to specify explicit visibility for a declaration when leaving default visibility would result in exposing that declaration to the public API.

-* Compiler requires you to specify the explicit type of property/function when it is exposed to the public API surface.
+* Compiler requires you to specify the explicit type of property/function when it is exposed to the public/published API.

-* Compiler warns you when exposed to public API surface declaration does not have a KDoc.
+* Compiler warns you when exposed to public API declaration does not have a KDoc.

-See the definition of public API [here](https://github.com/JetBrains/kotlin/blob/master/libraries/tools/binary-compatibility-validator/ReadMe.md#what-constitutes-the-public-api).
+### Public API definition

+#### Classes

+A class is considered to be effectively public if all of the following conditions are met:

+ - it has public or protected JVM access (`ACC_PUBLIC` or `ACC_PROTECTED`)
+ - it has one of the following visibilities in Kotlin:
+    - no visibility (means no Kotlin declaration corresponds to this compiled class)
+    - *public*
+    - *protected*
+ - it isn't a local class
+ - it isn't a synthetic class with mappings for `when` tableswitches (`$WhenMappings`)
+ - it contains at least one effectively public member, in case if the class corresponds to a kotlin *file* with top-level members or a *multifile facade*
+ - in case if the class is a member in another class, it is contained in the *effectively public* class
+ - in case if the class is a protected member in another class, it is contained in the *non-final* class

+#### Members

+A member of the class (i.e. a field or a method) is considered to be effectively public if all of the following conditions are met:

+ - it has public or protected JVM access (`ACC_PUBLIC` or `ACC_PROTECTED`)
+ - it has one of the following visibilities in Kotlin:
+    - no visibility (means no Kotlin declaration corresponds to this class member)
+    - *public*
+    - *protected*

+    > Note that Kotlin visibility of a field exposed by `lateinit` property is the visibility of its setter.

+ - in case if the member is protected, it is contained in *non-final* class
+ - it isn't a synthetic access method for a private field

+### Published API

+If declaration has *internal* visibility modifier, and declaration itself or its containing class is annotated with `PublishedApi`, and all other conditions from previous sections are met, it is considered **published** API.

+As with public API, you should avoid making [incompatible changes](https://github.com/JetBrains/kotlin/blob/master/libraries/tools/binary-compatibility-validator/ReadMe.md#what-makes-an-incompatible-change-to-the-public-binary-api) to published API.

+However, published API is usually not visible in the sources from the point of view of library client.
+Therefore, compiler in 'Explicit API' mode will not complain about missing KDoc or missing visibility modifier (because it is `internal` anyway).
+Explicit return type is still required for published API to prevent implementation details exposure.

 ### Inspection exclusions